zjipsen/text-search/README.md

 // ordered phrases somehow

 Returns:
-links to all possible posts it could be
+(clickable?) links to all possible posts it could be

-by default, it should only search through the first like....400 pages i guess? page 900 is currently december 2014, so i highly doubt i'll need to search beyond page 400.

 I should really be using python3 for this, but 'import requests' failed.